arsenobetaine/arsenic/README.md

 ## Development

 Add commands to `commands/<category>/`.
 In the console, type 'reload' to update commands without restarting the bot.
+Type 'restart' to trigger a full bot restart (PM2 will handle it automatically).